adecang/adecang.github.io/English/toiec/lr/01/lrch_01.md

 G. If we want to be more competitive we really need to upgrade our computer systems but we just don’t have the money right now.

+*to update: mettre à jour
+to upgrade: mettre à niveau*

 <a href="#TOP">Top</a>

 ## Page 15 - Suggesting budget changes